Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-You can use the top-level `.serializer<T>()` function to retrieve a serializer for a type expression, including nested generic types:
+You can also use the top-level `serializer<T>()` function to retrieve a serializer for a type, including nested generic types:

 ```kotlin
 // Imports declarations from the serialization library